lixinW/ship-hats-docs/snippets/pipeline-coe-snippet.md

 **[Pipeline COE](https://sgts.gitlab-dedicated.com/innersource/projects/sgts-pipelinecoe)** is a GitLab project that aims to **build and store images** that all users on SHIP-HATS GitLab dedicated can use.
 This feature is based on [GitLab DevSecOps Governance Framework (DGF)](https://gitlab-org.gitlab.io/professional-services-automation/pipelinecoe/pipeline-templates/#/).

+Using Pipeline COE, you can reduce redundancy by having a consolidated place where commonly used images by runners can be defined and stored.
+This enables you to get started quickly by using the available resources.

+Pipeline COE is a repository of images that you can use in your pipeline for runner image configuration.

 ### Audience